There Is Still Room For Mind Medicine (MindMed) Inc. (MNMD) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for this company, Cantor Fitzgerald on August 10, 2022, initiated with a Overweight rating and assigned the stock a target price of $3.
+In the most recent recommendation for this company, Oppenheimer on August 26, 2022, initiated with a Outperform rating and assigned the stock a target price of $3.50.

-On May 04, 2022, ROTH Capital started tracking the stock assigning a Buy rating and target price of $7.
+On August 10, 2022, Cantor Fitzgerald started tracking the stock assigning a Overweight rating and target price of $3.

 Insider Transactions: